ISISComputingGroup/EPICS-DAQmxBase/README.txt

 - Build against NI-DAQmx as well as NI-DAQmxBase

-The Makefile as is will try to build separate libraries each linked against either NI-DAQmxBase and NI-DAQmx, you probably don't want (or have) both installed, so comment out as appropriate.
+The Makefile as is will try to build separate libraries each linked against either NI-DAQmxBase or NI-DAQmx; you probably don't want (or have) both installed, so comment out as appropriate.